Join us for an adventure in flavor!

 It all starts with the meat.
 The whole idea is to cook the meat tender before adding the vegetables.
 This way, the vegetables retain their beautiful color, flavors and crunch.

-Start making that beautiful Caldo broth by cooking beef shank (whole pieces) along with cubed chuck roast in 12 cups of water with salt, bay leaves, a whole garlic head and chopped onions.
-Grind peppercorn and cumin (you can use powders, too) and add it to the pot.
-Bring this to boil, then reduce the temperature to medium low and let it simmer.
+To make that beautiful Caldo broth, I start by cooking whole pieces of beef shank and cubed chuck roast in 12 cups of water.
+I add some salt, bay leaves, a whole garlic head, and chopped onions to the water.
+I also grind some peppercorn and cumin (you can use powders too) and toss them in.
+Then, I bring it all to a boil, turn down the heat to medium low, and let it simmer.
+This creates a rich and flavorful base that’s perfect for the veggies I’ll add later.

-Once the meat starts cooking, some greasy foam will start appearing on top of the broth.
-You need too remove it at intervals with the help of sieve or spoon to get the clear looking pretty broth in the end.
-Try to remove as much as possible, till all you get is a clear looking broth simmering away.
+Once the meat starts cooking, some greasy foam begins to appear on top of the broth.
+I make sure to remove it at intervals using a sieve or spoon to ensure the broth looks clear and pretty at the end.
+I keep removing as much as possible until all that’s left is a clear broth simmering away.

 meat broth simmering in a pot.

-Discard the whole garlic head and the bay leaves.
-Now is the time to start adding the veggies.
-Cut the veggies into larger chunks for this soup, so they will not fall apart and disintegrate while simmering.
+After the broth has simmered, I discard the whole garlic head and the bay leaves.
+Now it’s time to add the veggies.
+I cut the vegetables into larger chunks for this soup, so they hold up well and don’t fall apart while simmering.

-We will be adding different veggies at intervals, as some take longer time to cook than others.
-You don’t want veggies to turn into big mush, but instead to hold their individual shape and texture.
+I will be adding different veggies at intervals, as some take longer time to cook than others.
+You don’t want veggies to turn into mush, but instead to hold their individual shape and texture.

 fresh herbs added to the pot.

-At this time, we also like to add more flavors into the broth.
-Add in bunches of cilantro, mint and green onion (they will set your Caldo apart from the rest), along with carrots and celery.
-Cook for another 30-40 minutes.
+At this time, I also like to add more flavors into the broth.
+I add bunches of cilantro, mint and green onion (they will set your Caldo apart from the rest), along with carrots and celery and let it cook for another 30-40 minutes.

 green beans and potatoes added in.